music-stats/scripts/README.md

 ##### Input prerequisites

 Expects both input files (`.json`) to be located at `output/artist-area-map/`.
-Blends them together, applying three stages of corrections (see `data/corrections/`).
+Blends them together, applies three stages of corrections (see `data/corrections/`), sorts alphabetically by artist name and puts "ISO 3166-1 alpha-2" country codes as area names.

+Each `[artist, playcount, countryCode]` entry is placed on a separate line to make diffs easier to digest.

 ##### Example output